Google Pay (payment method)

-Google Pay (formerly Android Pay) is a mobile payment service developed by Google to power in-app, online, and in-person contactless purchases on mobile devices, enabling users to make payments with Android phones, tablets, or watches.
+Google Pay (formerly Android Pay) is a mobile payment service developed by Google to power in-app, online, and in-person contactless purchases on mobile devices, enabling users to make payments with Android phones or Wear OS watches, in addition to only online & in-app purchases on Android tablets and Android/ChromeOS laptops.
 Users can authenticate via a PIN, passcode, or biometrics such as 3D face scanning or fingerprint recognition.

-As of 2025, it is available in 104 countries.
+As of 2026, it is available in 108 countries.